Vince0028/Fit-Flow/README.md

 ## 🚀 About The Project

 **TrackMyGains** is a modern, dark-themed fitness tracker designed for serious athletes.
-It manages your weekly workout splits, tracks your progress, and provides instant, factual advice through a built-in **AI Gym Bro Coach**.
+It manages your weekly workout splits, tracks your progress, analyzes your meals via AI, and provides instant, factual advice through a built-in **AI Gym Bro Coach**.

 Built with performance and aesthetics in mind, it features an "organic" UI design, real-time data syncing, and a strict no-nonsense AI persona.